AlixBarreaux/PHP_Random_Quote_Generator/readme.md

 # WHAT IS IT?

+This simple web application
-This is a simple random quote generator written in PHP.
+This is a training about loops in Rust which is a programming language I'm learning.

-# HOW TO USE IT?
+# HOW TO USE IT

+0) Make sure you install Rust (fast to do): `https://www.rust-lang.org/tools/install`

 1) Download the project.

-2) Put it on your web server.
+2) Open the command prompt and cd into the project.
+EG: `cd /home/yourusername/Downloads/The_Twelve_Days_Of_Christmas`

-3) Execute the project in your browser.
+3) Execute the project in the command line:
-By default, index.php will be executed.
-If not, do it manually.
+`cargo run`